 The HIN Project focuses on raising awareness of the benefits of nature to individual health and family relationships, and on inspiring people of all ages to #GetOutside.

-Column 1: Aaron Ebata, Ph.D.
-(Primary Investigator), Dina Izenstark, Ph.D., CPRP (Primary Investigator), Ananya Shrestha, M.Sc.
-(Lead Graduate Researcher)
+Row 1: Aaron Ebata, Ph.D.
+(Primary Investigator), Dina Izenstark, Ph.D., CPRP (Primary Investigator), Cagla Giray, M.S.
+(Graduate Researcher)

-Column 3: Michelle Cheung (Undergraduate Intern), Kathryn Smith (Undergraduate Intern)
+Row 4: Michelle Cheung (Undergraduate Intern), Kathryn Smith (Undergraduate Intern), Jennifer Long (Undergraduate Intern)

 Research is supported by the USDA National Institute of Food and Agriculture, Hatch project 1007220.